 Light trails appear, landscapes and faces become blurry, movement is recorded in succession.
-In an image created with a slow shutter speed, everything comes to life.
+In an image created with slow shutter speeds, everything comes to life.

 Look at Shadows

 Exploring the relationship between light and shadow is a fundamental aspect of photography.
-But often, shadows are overlooked in favour of their counterpart.
+But often, shadows are overlooked in favor of their counterparts.